 4. How have you financed your startup?
 Any lessons would you like to share from the fund-raising journey?

 We first bootstrapped the company.
 We believe that you first need some revenue to prove your product/market fit and only then start looking for financing.
-As we achieved this, we went one step further and recently launched a pre-seed round which we closed a few days ago at 285k USD.
-Our next goal is a seed round, planned for summer 2021.
+As we achieved this, we went one step further and launched a pre-seed round which we closed in March at 285k USD.
+Our next goal is a seed round, planned for autumn 2021.
 We are looking for around 2M USD and already have a substantial part committed.
 It is crucial for us to find investors that really fit into our roadmap and have a substantial track record of successful fintech early-stage investments and the capacity to make the right introductions for future rounds.
 I guess the most important thing when raising funds is to know what else one needs from an investor besides the funds.

 5. Which are the key trends and opportunities in (European) financial services?

 Key trends include ongoing digital transformation and the increasing role of AI/ML.
 As most banks are still in the process of redefining themselves as agile tech companies, the digital transformation is lagging behind.
 Compared to other sectors, the financial services industry has not yet developed a culture of open innovation.
 Rather than embracing the future and new technologies, existing privileges are currently being safeguarded.
 However, down the road, players will succeed that fully embrace open innovation and collaborations at eye level.
 Already today, there are plenty of new opportunities to disrupt the space.
 Recent developments around the retail trading market give you an idea of such disruptions.
-When it comes to AI/ML, we believe that the role of analytical and predictive technologies will grow even more important in the future.
-Real-time data is projected to grow fivefold over the next ten years, accounting for one third of the global data sphere.
-Traders and investors require more sophisticated tools and abilities to forecast markets.
+When it comes to AI/ML, we believe that the role of real-time data analytics and predictive technologies will grow even more important in the future.
+As real-time data grows at a fast pace, traders and investors require more sophisticated tools and abilities to analyze and forecast markets.
 And that’s where aisot is coming into play.

 6. What’s on your bookshelf/ reading list?